Battle of Island Number Ten

-The Battle of Island Number Ten was an engagement at the New Madrid or Kentucky Bend on the Mississippi River during the American Civil War, lasting from February 28 to April 8, 1862.
-Island Number Ten, a small island at the base of a tight double turn in the river, was held by the Confederates from the early days of the war.
+The Battle of Island Number Ten was an engagement at the New Madrid or Kentucky Bend on the Mississippi River – forming the border between Missouri and Tennessee – during the American Civil War, lasting from February 28 to April 8, 1862.
+Island Number Ten, a small island at the (Tennessee) base of a tight double turn in the river, was held by the Confederates from the early days of the war.
 It was an excellent site to impede Union efforts to invade the South by the river, as ships had to approach the island bows on and then slow to make the turns.
 For the defenders, however, it had an innate weakness in that it depended on a single road for supplies and reinforcements.
 If an enemy force managed to cut that road, the garrison would be isolated and eventually be forced to surrender.

 Union forces began the siege in March 1862, shortly after the Confederate Army abandoned their position at Columbus, Kentucky.
 The Union Army of the Mississippi under Brigadier General John Pope made the first probes, coming overland through Missouri and occupying the town of Point Pleasant, Missouri, almost directly west of the island and south of New Madrid.
 Pope's army then moved north and soon brought siege guns to bear on New Madrid.
 The Confederate commander, Brig.
 Gen. John P. McCown, decided to evacuate the town after only one day of heavy bombardment, moving most of his troops to Island No. 10, abandoning his heavy artillery and most of his supplies.